 Taken in this way, self-referential processing may be a term indicating the process that leads to self-reference effect as its outcome.
-Finally, both self-reference effect and self-referential processing are conceived on the personal (rather than sub personal or even non-personal), psychological, and neural level, linked to explicit (rather than implicit) processing, and can at least in part be modulated by voluntary control and is therefore not completely automatic (which may be debated though; [8, 10] (see Figure 1).
+Finally, both self-reference effect and self-referential processing are conceived on the personal (rather than sub-personal or even non-personal), psychological, and neural level, linked to explicit (rather than implicit) processing, and can at least in part be modulated by voluntary control and is therefore not completely automatic (which may be debated; Sui, Chechlacz, et al., 2015; Sui, Liu, et al., 2015 (see Figure 1).